Injured in a Philadelphia Car Accident? Get Help Today From the Philadelphia Car Accident Attorneys at Munley Law Personal Injury Attorneys

 These reasons are why it’s important to seek medical treatment following the automobile accident.
 A medical expert can later be used to prove that your injuries only came from the accident and not a previous injury.

 As mentioned above, the modified comparative negligence rule can easily damage a victim’s claim if they are found fault for the accident.
-Knowing this, the other party’s insurance company will try to find you at fault for the accident so they do not have to pay.
+Knowing this, the other party’s insurance carrier will try to find you at fault for the accident so they do not have to pay.

 While you report the crash to your own insurance company, you are under no obligation to speak with the other party’s insurance.
 In fact, we strongly recommend that you do not make any statements to the other party’s insurance company, and instead allow your car accident lawyer to handle that communication for you.